ursinus-cs477-f2023/Modules/_pages/MatrixModule/Video1.md

 ---

 <p>
 Below is a video I made for my <a href = "https://ursinus-cs472a-s2021.github.io/CoursePage/index.html">digital music processing</a> class last spring.
-Watch the first 7 minutes and 30 seconds of the video (the rest is about "spectrograms," which we'll see an application of in a homework, but which you don't need to spend time on now).
+Watch the first 7 minutes and 30 seconds of the video (the rest is about "spectrograms," which is a matrix describing the time/frequency content of audio).
 When you're finished, click the <code>Next</code> button to continue.
 </p>

 <p></p>